College in the High School/Cornerstone

 - Accuplacer is a computer-based test designed to assist accurate placement into appropriate courses for Math and English.
 Accuplacer offers tests in reading, writing, and math.
 You will receive your test results immediately upon completion of testing, and your score report will include placement messages informing you what courses you should take.

 - Students in the Ellensburg area should check for available dates using the “Schedule a Test” link on the testing website (www.cwu.edu/testing).

-- Students in the Sammamish area should contact CWU Sammamish at 509-963-3690 to schedule the Accuplacer test.
+- Students in the Sammamish area should contact CWU Sammamish at 425-392-2110 to schedule their placement test.

 - The Running Start office can pay for testing at CWU if a student meets criteria for the Running Start Book Loan and Testing Fee Waiver program.
 Please see below for details.
 If you qualify for this program, you need to submit your application to the Running Start office before scheduling your test.

 Please note that CWU does not use ACT or SAT scores for placement into math classes.